KowshiReddy/KowshikaReddy/README.md

 <h1 align="center">Bonjour!
 I'm Kowshika Reddy Kandanoolu</h1>
 <h3 align="center">The Data Alchemist from United States, a dedicated data science student at the University at Buffalo, driven by a profound passion for unraveling the mysteries of data.
 My journey in the realm of data science has been nothing short of exhilarating as I immerse myself in mastering the intricate skills demanded by this dynamic field.
 My internship experience at Contriver in India served as a pivotal moment, where I witnessed firsthand the practical application of my burgeoning skills.
 It reinforced my commitment to the data science path, igniting a fervent desire to further hone my abilities and make impactful contributions in the industry.
 Beyond data science, I possess a strong proficiency in data structures, which not only enhances my capabilities as a data scientist but also fuels my enthusiasm as a passionate developer.
-I thrive on challenges and am eagerly seeking opportunities to leverage my skills and embark on new adventures in the ever-evolving landscape of data science and development.</h3>
+I thrive on challenges and am eagerly seeking opportunities to leverage my skills and embark on new adventures in the ever-evolving landscape of data science and development.

+img align="right" alt="Coding" width="400" src="https://github.com/topics/gifs?o=desc&s=updated"

 - 🔭 Currently working on **Data Analysis and it's deployment**